All things GDPR: 5 Questions to Ask Yourself Now That the Dust Has Settled

 We’ve all been hearing a lot about GDPR, the lawsuits, and consequences for the large companies that have failed to be fully compliant by the given deadline.
 Even though May 25 has come and gone, many companies are still struggling with this set of regulations.
 While we don’t have all the answers, we like to think we have most of them from our own research and preparations to be GDPR compliant – and we want to share them with you.

 This is the second post in our series covering GDPR.
-While there will always be something for you to do with regard to GDPR compliance, these questions are here, almost as a checklist to see where your organization stands to date, with GDPR compliance.
+While there will always be something for you to do with regard to GDPR compliance, these questions are here to help evaluate where your organization stands to date, with GDPR compliance.

 How did the GDPR come about?
 Do my employees know what GDPR is?